ggustin93/ghostly-supabase-poc-csharp/memory-bank/05-progress-log.md

 - **Fix**: Added logic to `src/main.cs` to use the default password from the configuration if the password field is left blank.
 - **Documentation**: Updated the memory bank (`04-api-documentation.md` and `02-components.md`) with the final, correct RLS policies and a summary of the comprehensive RLS test coverage.

+### Session: 2025-06-20 (Advanced RLS Policy Debugging)
+- **Issue**: File uploads were failing with "new row violates row-level security policy" for the therapist user, even though they were authenticated and the policy seemed correct.
+The error only occurred in the client comparison test against the `c3d-files` bucket, while the more complex multi-therapist test against the `emg_data` bucket was succeeding.
+- **Analysis**:
+    1. Initial investigation revealed a subtle but critical conflict between RLS policies.
+The policies for the `emg_data` bucket were incorrectly assigned to the `public` role instead of the `authenticated` role.
+This caused the database to evaluate both sets of policies for the therapist user, leading to a `false` result from the `emg_data` policy check when operating on the `c3d-files` bucket.
+    2. After fixing the policy roles, the issue persisted.
+Further analysis of the C# code revealed a configuration error.
+The client factory method was hardcoded to use the bucket name configured for the RLS tests (`emg_data`) for *all* client instances, instead of using the correct bucket (`c3d-files`) for the comparison test.
+- **Fix**:
+    - **RLS Policies**: Replaced all `public` role policies with correctly scoped `authenticated` role policies, consolidating them for clarity and efficiency.
+    - **C# Code**: Refactored the `CreateClient` method in `src/main.cs` to accept a bucket name parameter.
+Updated the test execution logic to pass the correct bucket name depending on which test suite was being run.
+- **Outcome**: All tests now pass successfully.
+The RLS policies are clean and correctly scoped, and the client creation logic is robust.
+This session highlighted the importance of both correct RLS policy design and precise client-side configuration.
+- **Documentation**:
+    - Created a new, professional `README.md` with a clear project structure.
+    - Created a new `RLS_POLICY_SUMMARY.md` document and moved it into the Memory Bank (`06-rls-policy-summary.md`).
+    - Updated the architecture document (`01-architecture.md`) with an explanation of Supabase's core SQL schemas.
+    - Updated this progress log.
+    - Moved and revamped the `SECURITY_TESTS.md` report into the Memory Bank (`07-security-validation-report.md`).

 ## Scope and Outcome
 - **Scope:** Initial setup of five core Memory Bank documents.
 - **Outcome:** The Memory Bank is now active and provides essential context for future development.